Bending Basics for Sheet Metal Fabrication

 Metal bending is both an art and a science.

 Bending processes are pivotal in sheet metal fabrication by transforming flat sheets into three-dimensional shapes.
+Sheet metal parts are produced through these processes and play a crucial role in various industries due to their adaptability and strength.
 Read on to learn about the core principles, standard techniques, and how to ensure the quality of your part.

 The metal grain structure is altered during this process, impacting its properties and appearance.
 The fundamental principles to consider: